Geordio/CarND-Vehicle-Detection/README.md

 I used a Linear SVC from the sklearn libraries.
 Due to time constraints I didn't have time to experiment with other classifiers.

 As I starting point, I used only the HOG features as the input features.
-I had planned to expand the feature input to use spatial binning but again de to the time constraints, and due to the fact I acheived acceptable performace with only HOG features I did not continue with this plan.
+I had planned to expand the feature input to use spatial binning but again de to the time constraints, and due to the fact I achieved acceptable performace with only HOG features I did not continue with this plan.
+I used the following parameters for the HOG function: orient=9 pix_per_cell=8 cell_per_block=2

+I found that increasing the Orient parameter resulted in signicantly increasing the training time, but without significantly improving performance.
+I tried 8 and 16 for the pixels per cell parameter.
+Using a value of 8 had an increased training time, but slightly better performance or the test images.
+I didnt experiment with the cells per block parameter.

 The table below shows the accuracy of each colourspace (and the channels within each colourspace), when used as the input features